 While based in Providence, Kate was awarded a grant from the Rhode Island State Council on the Arts to create an interdisciplinary event combining a performance of Morton Feldman's Piano, Violin, Viola, Cello with a mindfulness workshop to help a new audience engage with the music.
 She also ran the Blue House concert series, monthly multi-genre performances presenting local and visiting artists.

-Currently a teaching artist with the YOLA at Expo Park in Los Angeles, Kate uses a blend of Suzuki pedagogy, Creative Ability Development, and mindfulness exercises when teaching children in group and individual settings.
-This spring she was lucky to join YOLA students and faculty on a trip to Seoul Korea, in conjunction wit the LA Philharmonic tour, to work with Korean El Sistema students.
-Raised as a Suzuki student herself and having received her Suzuki Book 1 certification from former teacher Ronda Cole, Kate hopes to be able to bring music education into communities that don't historically have access to musical training, while also breathing new life into traditional string pedagogy.
+Currently a teaching artist with YOLA and YOSAL, Kate uses a blend of Suzuki pedagogy, Creative Ability Development, and mindfulness exercises when teaching children in group and individual settings.
+In the spring of 2019, Kate traveled with YOLA students and faculty on a trip to Seoul Korea, in conjunction with the LA Philharmonic tour, to work with Korean El Sistema students.
+Raised as a Suzuki student herself and having received her Suzuki Book 1 certification from former teacher Ronda Cole, Kate hopes to be able to bring music education into communities that don't have access to musical training, while also breathing new life into traditional string pedagogy.

 Kate received her Masters of Music and Masters of Chamber Music at the University of Michigan where she studied with Aaron Berofsky in 2015, and her Bachelors of Music from Boston University in 2013, where she studied with Bayla Keyes.
-She has participated in residencies at Avaloch Farm Music Institute, Bang on a Can Summer Festival, and this summer will be a fellow at the Resonant Bodies Festival at Banff in Alberta, Canada.
+She has participated in residencies at Avaloch Farm Music Institute, Bang on a Can Summer Festival, and was a fellow at the Resonant Bodies Festival at Banff in Alberta, Canada.

 While not playing her violin, Kate enjoys traveling to new places, eating dessert first, and finding the funny in everything.